nihalahmed07/CodSoft-Task-1-ToDo-List/README.md

 - **Task Deletion**: Add the option to delete tasks from the list.
 - **Task Priorities**: Set priorities for tasks.
 - **Due Dates**: Assign due dates to tasks.
-- **Local Data Storage**: Save tasks locally on the device for data persistence.
+- **User Login**: Users can access their todo list data from anywhere just by login their credentials .
 - **Firebase Storage**: Store and retrieve tasks using Firebase Storage for data persistence across devices.
-- **User Interface**: Design an intuitive and user-friendly interface.
+- **User Interface**: intuitive and user-friendly interface.

 ## Screenshots